aj3423/quill-ctf-s1/PredictableNFT.md

 ```

 # Hint
-1. Use the decompiler on "https://goerli.etherscan.io/address/0xFD3CbdbD9D1bBe0452eFB1d1BFFa94C8468A66fC#code"
+- You can use the decompiler on "https://goerli.etherscan.io/address/0xFD3CbdbD9D1bBe0452eFB1d1BFFa94C8468A66fC#code"
-2. In the decompilation result, `stor0` means "storage slot 0".
+- Or refer to the source code at the end.

 # Solution
-The solution code that to be inserted at the `---- hacking time ----`:
+`---- hacking time ----`:
 ```solidity
 			(, bytes memory ret) = nft.call(abi.encodeWithSignature(
 				"id()"